2015 Conference Program

 CL704 Strategies for Success: Creating and Managing an Efficient Final Mile Network

 This presentation will utilize a case study to show how different types of parcel shippers can effectively distribute a company's products.
-In our real-life example, health and nutrition product giant GNC went from using an internal fleet to move product to its stores to a pool carrier network.
+In our real-life example, we will show how a company went from using an internal fleet to move product to its stores to a pool carrier network.
 The presentation will discuss the opportunities that come with creating and managing an optimal final-mile network, as well as challenges that can arise and the ways to navigate those challenges.

 WEDNESDAY, OCTOBER 21